Aul

-The auls are generally built out of stone, on faces of ridges or against cliffs in order to provide protection against surprise attacks.
+They are generally built out of stone, on faces of ridges or against cliffs in order to provide protection against surprise attacks.
 Houses are usually two stories high, and they are staggered to make it virtually impossible for enemies to get anywhere on the roads.
 The houses usually have a southern aspect to take advantage of the sun in the winter and to be sheltered from the northern winds.
 Often, they are not located near good farmland or water sources, so it is necessary to bring water into the settlement.

 In the 19th century, as Russia fought to conquer the Caucasus, auls were very formidable defences and could be taken for the most part only by storming.